VitaliBurla/PowerQuery-CyrilizeText/README.md

-# PowerQuery-CyrilizeText
+# PowerQuery-Cyr-to-Latin Text
-Power Query code to turn latin names to Cyrillic (Bulgarian alphabet / pronunciation used)
+Power Query code to turn Cyrillic names to Latin (Bulgarian alphabet / pronunciation used)